What's on during the day

 Isla Lloyd, 18, from Penarth, attends Howell’s School in Cardiff and is a member of Loud Applause Rising Stars.

-Kelly Ann Watt
+Kelly Ann Wyatt

 Georgia Barley